philou/philou.github.com/_posts/2019-08-16-to-do-list-or-mind-map-for-programming.markdown

 Whether you are solo, pair or mob programming, I encourage you to start your TO DO map now.
 It's very easy to get started.
 Draw a mind map of your plan, and update it as you go.
 It's a low effort, high return move.

-You'll be able to keep a high level vision of the task at hand:
+You'll be able to keep a high-level vision of the task at hand:

-1. You will take better decisions
+1. You will make better decisions
 2. You will know what's done and what's left to do
 3. You will be able to efficiently pair or mob program

 If you are solo or colocated, a sheet of paper or a whiteboard will be enough.
-If you are remote, you'd better head to Google Docs, [Coggle](https://coggle.it/) or any online mind mapping tool.
+If you are remote, you'd better head to Google Docs, [Coggle](https://coggle.it/), or any online mind mapping tool.